-- f.
-Another important element of a self-study is a self-reflective review of scholarly activity and professional development of academic staff within the program, internal and external grants, and engagement of students in scholarly activity. - g.
-Qualified external reviewers (Independent Academic Experts, Appendix G) are expected to participate in the review by reviewing the self-study, visiting the campus and conducting on-site interviews, and preparing a report identifying program strengths and making recommendations for enhancing program quality. - h.
+- h.
+A minimum of two qualified external reviewers (Independent Academic Experts, Appendix G) are expected to evaluate the self-study, visit the campus and conduct on-site interviews, and prepare a single report identifying program strengths and weaknesses, and make recommendations for enhancing program quality. - i.
 As currency of documentation and information contribute to the quality of the review and its outcome, it is important that program reviews be completed as expeditiously as possible so that the data remain current and the review does not detract from other important work taking place in the unit.
-In many cases it may be possible to complete the full review in 12 months but it is clear that in some institutions, additional time will be required to complete the full program review cycle. - i.
-An essential element of the review is an action plan with timelines outlining the steps and processes proposed by the institution to improve the program and to respond to the reviewer's suggestions and recommendations.
+In many cases it may be possible to complete the full review in 12 months but in some institutions, additional time will be required to complete the full program review cycle. - j.
+An essential element of the review is an action plan outlining the steps and processes proposed by the institution to improve the program and to respond to the reviewers' suggestions and recommendations.
 Timelines and persons accountable for each step shall be included.
-As a best practice, the action plan is monitored and reported on an annual basis to ensure that the unit is meeting its commitments. - j.
+As a best practice, the action plan is monitored and reported on an annual basis to ensure that the unit is meeting its commitments. - k.
 The final results of cyclical reviews shall move through the appropriate governance processes of the institution, which is normally to the institution's academic governing body.